Inspiring Landscapes

 _________________

-His work has been collected by Community Hospital of Monterey Peninsula (CHOMP) and is in private collections as far away as New England.
+His work has been collected locally by Community Hospital of Monterey Peninsula (CHOMP) and is in private collections as far away as New England.

 _________________